kusor/triton-kbmapi/docs/index.md

 #### DeletePivtoken (DELETE /pivtokens/:guid)

-Deletes information about a pivtoken.
+Deletes information about a PIV token.
 This would be called during the decommission process of a CN.
-The request is authenticated using the 9e key of the pivtoken.
+The request is authenticated using the 9e key of the PIV token.

 Sample request: